 Course grades will be based on the following assignments.
 You can check your grade progress on the class Blackboard web page (there is a total of 1000 possible points in the class).
-Assignments are due at the beginning of class, and I do not accept "drop and run" papers.
+Assignments are due at the beginning of class, and I do not accept "drop and run" papers or papers submitted without the physical presence of the student.
 Grades on late assignments will be penalized 10 percent for each day that they are late.
 Successful completion of all assignments is required to receive credit for this class.

 Assignment Points

 Daily identification terms (5 pts ea.)
 100 pts

-10 newspaper article analyses (5 pts ea.)
-50
+15 newspaper article analyses (5 pts ea.)
+75

-9 primary source analyses (50 pts ea.)
-450
+15 primary source analyses (40 pts ea.)
+600

-Midterm exam (Oct 4) 200

-Final exam (Dec 14) 200
+Final exam (May 6) 225

 Daily identification terms.
-We will begin each class period with identifying and giving the significance of one identification term drawn from a list posted to the Blackboard web page for each of the weekly assigned readings from Chasteen's Born in Blood and Fire.
+We will begin each class period with identifying and giving the significance of one identification term drawn from a list posted to the Blackboard web page for each of the weekly assigned readings from Lane and Restall's The Riddle of Latin America.
 These will be graded on a scale of 1 to 5 points.
 One point means that you are present, 2 points indicate that something was fundamentally wrong with your response, 3 points indicate a rote response from the text, 4 points represent analytical thought, and 5 points are for responses that reveal critical thought that extends significantly beyond the text and places the term in a broad historical context.

 Newspaper reports.
-By noon on Thursday, post an analysis of a newspaper article from the previous week on Latin America from one of the daily newspapers distributed on campus (New York Times, St. Louis Post Dispatch, or USA Today) to the discussion board on the Blackboard web page.
+By class time on Monday, post an analysis of a newspaper article on Latin America from the previous week from one of the daily newspapers distributed on campus (New York Times, St. Louis Post Dispatch, or USA Today) to the discussion board on the Blackboard web page.
 If you would like to use a different source for this assignment, please have me approve it in advance.
 Briefly describe the content of the article and then analyze its historical significance.
-Be sure to include the title and author (if given) of the article, the name of the newspaper, and the date it was published, and the section/page numbers.
+To receive credit, each post MUST include the author (if given) and title of the article, the name of the newspaper, the date it was published, and the section/page numbers.
 Place the title of the article in the subject line of the post, and if someone has already written on your article post a response that extends the discussion of its significance.
 The critiques will be graded on a scale similar to the daily identification terms.

 Primary source analyses.
-Analyze one of the primary sources from each chapter of Chasteen's Latin American Voices.
+Analyze the primary source posted for each week to the Blackboard webpage.
 Using your own words, explain what you think the document reveals, what it conceals, and how the experiences and perspectives of the author shaped its contents.
 In order to identify as the main issues in the document, consider: